Edmund Campion: Douai (1571–1573)

-In the year of 1571, Campion left Ireland in secret and escaped to Douai in the Low Countries (now France) where he was reconciled to the Catholic Church and received the Eucharist that he had denied himself for the past twelve years.
-He entered the English College founded by William Allen.
-The enrollment of the college grew, and a papal subsidy was granted a little time after Campion's arrival.
+In the year of 1571, Campion left Ireland in secret and escaped to Douai in the Low Countries (now France), where he was reconciled to the Catholic Church and received the Eucharist, for the first time in twelve years.
+He entered the English College, which had been founded by William Allen.
+The enrollment of the college grew, and a papal subsidy was granted shortly after Campion's arrival.
 Campion found himself reunited with Oxford friends.
-He was to teach rhetoric while there and finish studying for the degree of Bachelor of Divinity, which was granted him by the University of Douai on 21 January 1573.
-He received minor orders after this and was ordained sub-deacon.
+He was assigned to teach rhetoric while there, and he finished studying for the degree of Bachelor of Divinity, which was granted him by the University of Douai on 21 January 1573.
+Afterwards, he received minor orders and was ordained sub-deacon.

 Rome, Brünn and Prague (1573–1580)

 Campion then travelled to Rome on foot, alone and in the guise of a pilgrim, to join the Jesuits.
 In April 1573, in Rome, he became the first novice accepted into the Society of Jesus by Mercurianus, the order's fourth Superior General.
 He was assigned to the Austrian Province as there was not yet an English province of the Jesuits and began his two-year novitiate at Brünn (now Brno) in Moravia.
 He was ordained deacon and priest by Antonín Brus, OMCRS, Archbishop of Prague and said his first Mass on 8 September 1578.
 For six years, Campion taught at the Jesuit college in Prague as professor of both rhetoric and philosophy.
-In 1578 his play Ambrosia was staged in Prague by the students of the recently founded Jesuit College Clementinum.
+In 1578, his play Ambrosia was staged in Prague by the students of the recently founded Jesuit College Clementinum.